 A born singer, he took up guitar at age fourteen and soon began playing in public for school functions and parties.
 His high school drama involvement led to the study of theatre in college, eventually securing a degree in English and Drama.

-After a four-year stint teaching in public schools, he began his serious involvement in musical entertainment, working with country, blues and rock and roll bands like the legendary Catfish Charlie, while pursuing a solo career in his first love, folk music.
+After a four-year stint teaching in public schools, he began his serious involvement in musical entertainment, working with country, blues and rock and roll bands like the legendary Catfish Charlie Band, while pursuing a solo career in his first love, folk music.

 He performed on The Nashville Network and PM Magazine, a nationally syndicated television show, had his own radio show in the midwest (The Roots Of Our Country) and worked for five years with the Kansas Arts Commission, first as an Artist in Residence, then with the KAC's Traveling Artist program.